 |Yield||450 g/m2; 600 g/plant|

 The first time my uncle got a hold of Purple Kush was in the early nineties, in the days when you would order pot seeds out of a catalog.

-This strain was found to perform surprisingly well in the rough, often humid outdoor Hawaiian climate – even with it’s indica (claimed to be pure) dominant Afghani heritage.
-Growing bigger than many of the other popular Indica varieties at the time, Purple Kush became my veteran guerrilla grower uncle’s ol’ faithful.
+- This strain was found to perform surprisingly well in the rough, often humid outdoor Hawaiian climate – even with it’s indica (claimed to be pure) dominant Afghani heritage.

-Purple Kush is a heavy feeding strain, whether you are growing organically or non-organically, make sure that you are are providing a lot of available nutrients for her – these fat structured Afghani plants need a massive diet.
-Be sure to pack on the food during the flowering cycle – you will be thanking yourself that you did.
+Purple Kush is a heavy feeding strain, whether you are growing organically or non-organically, make sure that you are are providing a lot of available nutrients for he, these fat structured Afghani plants really need a massive diet of nutes.
+Be sure to pack on the food during the flowering cycle and you will be thanking yourself that you did.

-Equatorial and sub-equatorial growers should extend their daylight hours with additional lighting when growing this strain if large plants are desired quickly- for more information about this and Hawaii’s growing seasons click here.
+Equatorial and sub-equatorial growers should extend their daylight hours with additional lighting when growing this strain if large plants are desired quickly- for more information view Hawaii growing information

-May it be noted the need to watch out for botrytis (blue/grey mold) during the end of flowering, due to it’s indica Afghani genetics, but fortunately, mold does not spread like wildfire through Purple Kush.
+Outdoor growers should watch out for Botrytis cinerea mold (blue/grey mold) during the end of flowering, due to it’s indica Afghani genetics, but fortunately, mold does not spread like wildfire through Purple Kush.
 Growing these seeds outdoors, be certain to keep airflow throughout the plant, enabling Purple Kush flowers on league with indoor top-shelf buds.

 Keep Purple Kush in as much full sun as possible, at 6 hours for solid results.
 Be careful of the sunlight following a humid rain – perfect conditions for mold.